-If you don't have any suitable audio files, you can use free music tracks and sounds from the Movavi Video Editor audio collection.
+If you don't have any suitable audio files, you can use free sample audio clips 1 from the Movavi Video Editor for Mac audio collection.

-- 1. On the Import tab, click Music if you need a background music track, or click Sounds if you need short audio samples. - 2.
-Click on a clip to play it.
+1. On the Import tab, click Sample audio to open the free stock audio collection.

+2. Click on a clip to hear it.
 When you've picked a clip, drag it onto the audio track of the Timeline.
 Learn more about sounds